 The Traeger Ironwood series also has the ability to keep your food warm at 165°.
 We've all had those cooks that surprised us and were ready a little sooner than expected.
 Need some extra time to finish preparing the rest of the meal?
 Just set it to keep warm and your food will be ready whenever you are.

 Pellet Hopper Clean Out

 Sometimes you have a hopper full of a certain variety of pellets that don't quite pair well with your next cook.
 Traeger makes changing out your pellet supply simple.
 On the back of the hopper, they've placed a door.
 Just get a bucket ready, unscrew the door, and let gravity take it from there.

 Side Shelf and Tool Hooks

 The Traeger Ironwood 885 has a shelf on the left side of the grill that includes hooks to hang your tools.
 We've found this shelf to be a great size and also love the magnetic bamboo cutting board that fits it perfectly!

 Super Efficient Insulation

 We've been testing the Traeger Ironwood 885 during the peak of winter here in the midwest.
-And we've found that it's given us better temperature consistency than most other pellet grills we've tested.
+And we've found that it's given us better consistency in temperature than most other pellet grills we've tested.
 Traeger knows how to build a unit that can grill in any weather.
 Many times we have to add a high temp gasket of some kind aftermarket to keep the heat and smoke where it's supposed to be, but Traeger already secured the cooking chamber door with one.
 The double side-wall insulation improves temperature consistency no matter the weather.